awans/awans-org/content/post/2021-03-10-the-perspective.md

 One great project for humanity is to overcome this innate tribalism, and embrace a more cosmopolitan vision for ourselves and the world.
 Whether the lines of division are cultural, racial, gender, religious, or species, we ought to strive to see others as equally deserving of concern and respect.

 That's not to say that identities are useless or bad—they're highly functional.
 They can bring us together, convince us that it's worth working together, and help us negotiate social relations.
 Indeed, understanding and navigating identity in some situations can be a matter of life and death.
-The mistake is in thinking of identites too rigidly, or in ascribing moral weight to identites where that doesn't belong.
+The mistake is in thinking of identities too rigidly, or in ascribing moral weight to identities where that doesn't belong.

 Relatedly, cultural differences may be vast, and communicating or coordinating across them may be difficult.
 Our history is full of stories where people on both sides are doing the best they can in terms of their own cultural understanding, and things go horribly awry. [^spirit] It is therefore a virtue to be aware of one's own culture, and of the cultures of others we may encounter.